GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
+> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
 >
-> ~ *David Leinweber*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts